bennotkin/witziggy-world/_posts/2021-03-22-JessRedmond.md

 Listen to the [entire podcast episode here.](https://drive.google.com/file/d/1V1BwAP8pcWZQ5iTBNZuc-qgMJp0g2YJy/view?usp=sharing) A summary of the conversation is provided below.

 ## Step One: Vegetarian.
 Step Two: Vegan.
 Jess became a vegetarian after taking an ethics course in her undergraduate studies.
 From Aristotle to Kant, Jess applied western political theory to animal rights.
 Their professor was a student of Peter Singer who wrote the utilitarian argument for animal rights.
-Jess asked why humankind ignores animals' interiority, their ability for feeling, emotion, and self-conception.
+Jess asked why humankind ignores animals' <i>interiority</i>, the ability for feeling, emotion, and self-conception.

 Overtime, they became more cognizant of meat-eating and became vegetarian.